If you have remote employees in states other than where your organization is located, understanding the tax rules can be challenging.

-This article explains how taxes work for remote employees, including the different types of remote workers, which states have unique tax circumstances, and how remote work affects employee benefits.
+In this article, we'll explain how taxes work for different types of remote employees, which states have unique tax circumstances regarding remote work, and how remote work affects employee benefits.

 How are employees taxed when working remotely?

-In a traditional, in-person work environment where your employees live and work in the same state as your organization, there is less uncertainty to navigate.
-You simply withhold state income taxes, if applicable in your area, and pay any required payroll taxes.
+When you have traditional employees who live and work in the same state as your organization, there's less uncertainty to navigate.
+You simply withhold state and federal personal income taxes, if applicable in your area, and pay any required payroll taxes, like FUTA.

-If employees work remotely in your same state, these rules also apply, usually with only a few changes to local taxes.
+If employees work remotely in your same state, these rules also apply, usually with only a few changes to local tax withholding.

-However, when employees work remotely from another state, things can get complicated.
-Generally, your employees are taxed by the state where they live and work.
-You should speak with the labor and unemployment agencies of each state your employees live and work in to ensure that you follow all the proper tax procedures and withholdings.
+But when employees work remotely from another state, things can get complicated.
+Generally, the state where your employee lives and works is the one that taxes them.
+You should speak with the labor and unemployment agencies of each state your employees live and work in to ensure you follow all the proper tax procedures and withholdings.

-For example, if your employee works for your Utah-based organization but they live and work from home in Oregon, you must withhold all state and local income taxes for Oregon from their pay and benefits.
-You will also have to pay any required unemployment taxes and special taxes for that location.
+For example, suppose your employee works for your Utah-based organization but lives and works from home in Oregon.
+In that case, you must withhold all state and local income taxes for Oregon from their pay and benefits.
+You'll also have to pay any required unemployment taxes and special taxes for that remote work location.

 There are exceptions to this scenario.
 We’ll cover a few of them in the section below.